 What do I have to keep in mind when using headlines?

-Many Content-Management-Systems (short CMS) will also use the “title” of an article for the H1 headline of the document.
+Many Content-Management-Systems (short CMS) will also use the “H1” of an article to form all or part of the page title.

 Additionally, the title of an article is used by many Content-Management-Systems as the page title for the document.